 I recently praised Apple’s Mail for making it so easy to use email encryption.
 This is more important than ever, since electronic privacy is front and center in our attention.
 Let’s look at what you need to do to get started with encrypted email using Apple’s Mail app.

-Step 1: Visit Comodo, an Email Encryption Authority
+Step 1: Get Your Certificate from Actalis, a Free Email Encryption Authority

 After you click Add, Keychain Access will ask you to authenticate as a system administrator.
 Do so, and your certificate will be added to your Keychain.

 Next, you’ll be prompted to enter the password for your certificate.
 This was displayed on the final page, notifying you that your certificate had been generated and emailed to you.
 After that, macOS will prompt you one more time for your administrator password, and then you’ll be done.

 If Mail is already running, quit the application and relaunch it.
 At this point, Mail will automatically sign your emails with your public key.
 You can tell that it’s done so by the new icons next to the subject line.
 The lock, grayed out, is to encrypt your email.
 The checkmark, blue, shows that the email will be digitally signed.